einride/aip-go/contrib/ents/README.md

 - Comparison operators (`=`, `!=`, `<`, `<=`, `>`, `>=`) work between columns and literal values or between two columns.
 - The `:` operator (`has`) becomes a `LIKE '%value%'` (`sql.Contains`) predicate.
 - Literal conversions cover booleans, strings, integers, doubles, durations (`duration("1h")`), and timestamps (`timestamp("2006-01-02T15:04:05Z")`).
-- If a filter expression cannot be translated, `FilterBy` safely returns a no-op so the query still executes.
+- If a filter expression cannot be translated, `ApplyFilter` safely returns a no-op so the query still executes.

 ## Ordering Support

-- `OrderBy` consumes a parsed `ordering.OrderBy` value (for example from `ordering.ParseOrderBy`).
+- `ApplyOrderBy` consumes a parsed `ordering.OrderBy` value (for example from `ordering.ParseOrderBy`).
 - Each field path becomes either `sql.Asc` or `sql.Desc` on the selector, preserving dotted paths for nested columns or joins.
 - Invalid or empty ordering strings are surfaced while parsing, before the selector is modified.

 ## Tips

 - Centralize your `filtering.Declarations` so the same validation is shared between your API layer and ent integration.
-- Combine `FilterBy` with other ent `Modify` calls to append additional predicates or joins as needed.
+- Combine `ApplyFilter` with other ent `Modify` calls to append additional predicates or joins as needed.
 - When you add new sortable or filterable fields, update the declarations and regenerate any service documentation accordingly.